FAQS - Frequently Asked Questions

-- Some private apartment owner’s request an additional deposit amount of 50% of the balance within 48hours of the the booking payment.
+- Some private apartment owner’s request an additional deposit amount of approx 30-50% of the balance within 48hours of the the booking payment.
 All our private apartments specify in the details such terms should they apply.
 This only applies to private homes not classic B&Bs.

 - Some private apartment owners request final balance paid 30 days prior to arrival, some request it at arrival.
 All our private homes specify in the details such terms before booking, should they apply.

-- For Last Minute Bookings (within 14-30 days) 100% of payment is due.
+- For Last Minute Bookings (within 14-30 days) 100% of payment may be due.
 All our private apartments specify such terms, before booking, should they apply.

 How much is the booking fee?

 Do I have to pay a security deposit?
 How much is it?
 How do I pay?

 Security deposits apply to private homes offered entirely for guests use only and only if the owners request it.
-All our private apartments specify such terms, before booking, should they apply.
+Our homes specify such terms, before booking, should they apply.